Candles

 Reusing candle jars

-A shallow tin candle container is perfect to keeping your favourite nail polish bottles upright
+A shallow tin candle container is perfect for uprighting your favourite nail polish bottles.

 Beverages

-More and more of us reach for the herbal teas.
-A great way to store herbal tea bags is in a jar instead of having the box sitting on the kitchen work surface.
-If you have three matching candle jars, you can add coffee in one and sugar in another to jazz the kitchen up.
+More and more people reach for herbal teas.
+A great way to store herbal tea bags is in a jar instead of having the box on the kitchen work surface.
+If you have three matching candle jars, you can add coffee in one and sugar in another to jazz up the kitchen.

 Reusing candle jars